CS326-Turkey/TurkeyApp/README.md

  * ForgotPassword view is used to help user to find their passwords.
 When user forget their passwords, they can go to forgot password page and enter their information, and then the server find the password.

 ``dashboard``
- * Dashboard showing statistics for the user, including .
+ * Dashboard showing statistics for the user.

 ``profile``
   * Profile view shows the information of the user.
 User can also change their information.